arctelix/django-notification-1/README.md

 This is not required if you use the automated features but feasible in certain cases.
 ####7.
 Display the notifications to the user:
 Provide links to all the views provided.
 ####8.
-The code is heavily commented so please look thoght the code for more information.
+The code is heavily commented so please look through the code for more information.

 ## Example code: